NFL mock draft roundup: Defense a must for Seahawks but what about center?

 His comments: “The Seahawks are going to adore the draft profile of Wilson, a long, athletic, highly productive rusher. … The Seahawks are in need of better interior offensive line play, and Schmitz is a squeaky clean center prospect with loads of experience.
 He’s ready to go from Day 1.”

 My comment: Wilson remains the overwhelming consensus player to both be available when Seattle picks and for Seattle to want to pick.
 The 6-6.
 275-pounder has shown a lot of Michael Bennett-esque versatility in his college career and looks like a player who could fill the same five-technique end spot Bennett did in his Seattle career with some flexibility to play in a two-point stance.
-Schmitz was one of the perceived big risers at the Senior Bowl, and with Seattle needing both a center and help in the interior of the offensive line is another obvious pick.
+Schmitz was one of the perceived big risers at the Senior Bowl, and with Seattle needing both a center — last year’s starter, Austin Blythe, is now a free agent — and help in the interior of the offensive line is another obvious pick.

 His picks: Wilson at 5 and Schmitz at 20.